chrisrhayden/.dots/README.md

 ## requirements

-- stow
-  this uses stow to symlink all the dirs/files to the required location
+- stow to symlink all the dirs/files to the required location

-- curl
-  for the vim plugin manger
+- curl for the vim plugin manger

-- git & base-devel
-  for the for the aur helper
+- git & base-devel for the for the aur helper

 ## usage